Argent77/A7-MagicStore/A7-MagicStore/readme/readme.txt

 it after content-adding mods (such as NPC or quest mods).

 There are no compatibility issues known with other mods.
-However, because stores are scanned and processed automatically it is possible to access plot-depending stores that are supposed to be accessible only for a limited period of time as well as stores which are replaced by improved versions at a certain point in the game or quest stage.
+However, because stores are scanned and processed automatically it is possible to access plot-dependent stores that are supposed to be accessible only for a limited period of time as well as stores which are replaced by improved versions at a certain point in the game or quest stage.